Stuycs-K/finalprojectapcs-5-lin-joyce-chen-christine/DEVLOG-Christine.md

 - Allow bounces of bullets shot by player to damage that player?
 - Work on image for Versus button
 - Improve background image
+- !!!
+Fix bug where both players can not move/aim/act at the same time